IwasakiLab/Evodictor/README.md

 Input:

-[`example.tree`](https://github.com/IwasakiLab/Evodictor/tree/main/example/example.tree): A phylogenetic tree in a newick format.
+[`example.tree`](https://github.com/IwasakiLab/Evodictor/tree/main/example/example.tree): A phylogenetic tree in a Newick format.

 [`OG_node_state.txt`](https://github.com/IwasakiLab/Evodictor/tree/main/example/OG_node_state.txt): The presence/absence profile of every ortholog group (OG) for every tip node (extant species) and every internal node (ancestors) of [`example.tree`](https://github.com/IwasakiLab/Evodictor/tree/main/example/example.tree).
 There is one row for every internal/tip node in this file.
-The first, second, and third column of every row indicate the OG name, node name, and the presence/absence state, respectively.
+The first, second, and third columns of every row indicate the OG name, node name, and the presence/absence state, respectively.
 The presence/absence state is represented as `0` (absent), `1` (present), or `0.5` (uncertain; for ancestors).
-Rows for which states are `0` can be ommitted in this file (in other words, states of nodes not defined in this file will be treated as `0`).
+Rows for which states are `0` can be omitted in this file (in other words, states of nodes not defined in this file are treated as `0`).

 [`feature_OG.txt`](https://github.com/IwasakiLab/Evodictor/tree/main/example/feature_OG.txt): Correspondence between OGs (e.g., [K00001](https://www.genome.jp/dbget-bin/www_bget?ko:K00001)) and features (defined as groups of OGs; e.g., [M00001](https://www.genome.jp/dbget-bin/www_bget?md:M00001)).
-The input of the machine learning model in Evodictor is the vector in which every dimension (feature) correspond to the number of present OGs included in the feature.
+The input of the machine learning model in Evodictor is the vector in which every dimension (feature) corresponds to the number of present OGs included in the feature.

 Output:

 [`branch_X_y.txt`](https://github.com/IwasakiLab/Evodictor/tree/main/example/output/branch_X_y.txt): The dataset for machine learning which can be an input file of `evodictor predict`.
-The first row is the header and each of the following rows correspond to a branch in the [`example.tree`](https://github.com/IwasakiLab/Evodictor/tree/main/example/example.tree).
-The first, second, and third column of every row indicate the node name of a parental species of a branch in [`example.tree`](https://github.com/IwasakiLab/Evodictor/tree/main/example/example.tree), number of present traits of every feature in the parental species (separated by `;`), and occurrence of gene gain of predicted OG ([K00005](https://www.genome.jp/dbget-bin/www_bget?ko:K00005)) at the branch (`1`: the gene was gained at the branch;  `0`: the gene was not gained at the branch).
+The first row is the header, and each of the following rows correspond to a branch in the [`example.tree`](https://github.com/IwasakiLab/Evodictor/tree/main/example/example.tree).
+The first, second, and third column of every row indicate the node name of a parental species of a branch in [`example.tree`](https://github.com/IwasakiLab/Evodictor/tree/main/example/example.tree), the number of present traits of every feature in the parental species (separated by `;`), and the occurrence of gene gain of predicted OG ([K00005](https://www.genome.jp/dbget-bin/www_bget?ko:K00005)) at the branch (`1`: the gene was gained at the branch;  `0`: the gene was not gained at the branch).

 **Step 2: Feature Selection**